kbhimanavarjula/ams-iot/README.md

 **Follow Below steps to create Azure AD B2C Tenant:**

-1. Create a new B2C tenant in Azure Active Directory B2C.
+1. Create a new B2C tenant in **Azure Active Directory B2C**.
 You'll be shown a page with the information on Azure Active Directory B2C.
 Click Create at the bottom to start configuring your new Azure Active Directory B2C tenant.

 ![alt text](https://github.com/sysgain/ams-iot/raw/core_components/images/3.png)

-2. Choose the Organization name, Initial Domain name and Country of Region for your Tenant.
+2. Choose the **Organization name, Initial Domain name** and **Country of Region** for your Tenant.

-3. Note down your entire Tenant name which is highlighted in the below screenshot, this will be used while deploying the ARM template.
+3. Note down your entire **Tenant name** which is highlighted in the below screenshot, this will be used while deploying the **ARM template.**

 ![alt text](https://github.com/sysgain/ams-iot/raw/core_components/images/4.png)

-4. Once the B2C Tenant is created, Click Directory and Subscription filter on the top right to see your newly created tenant.
+4. Once the B2C Tenant is created, Click **Directory and Subscription filter** on the top right to see your newly created tenant.

 ![alt text](https://github.com/sysgain/ams-iot/raw/core_components/images/5.png)

 5. Switch to your created tenant by clicking on it.
-Type Azure in search column and select Azure AD B2C.
+Type **Azure** in search column and select **Azure AD B2C**.

 ![alt text](https://github.com/sysgain/ams-iot/raw/core_components/images/6.png)